SAP/spartacus-docs/_pages/telco/building-the-tua-storefront-from-libraries.md

 ---
-title: Building the Spartacus Storefront using Libraries
+title: Building the Spartacus Storefront from Libraries
 ---

 The following instructions describe how to build a TUA storefront application using published TUA Spartacus libraries